Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 When I have a few extra days to spare, I love hitting the road from Mysore toward the higher, quieter ranges.
 These are trips that blend adventure, nature and that sweet sense of getting lost — the good kind, of course.
 Each hill station below is a little world of its own, full of beauty and stories waiting to be discovered.

 Ah, Chikmagalur!
 The name itself feels like a sigh of relief.
 Nestled at the foothills of the Mullayanagiri Range, this hill town is often called the Coffee Land of Karnataka.
-I still remember the first time I drove here — that rich scent of coffee beans wafting through the air long before I even reached the town.
+When you drive here — the rich scent of coffee beans wafts through the air long before you even reach the town.

 Why Visit